Jamess200/BirdnetProject/README.md

    3. **Test BirdNET accuracy**:

-    - To test the accuracy of the BirdNET AI for you audio files run this notebook.
+    - This notebook allows you to evaluate the accuracy of the BirdNET AI model for your audio files by analysing confidence scores, species detection frequency, and other metrics.

     - Steps:
-      - Open the Bird Accuracy notebook.
+      - Open the Bird Accuracy notebook in Colab.
-      - Specify the paths of the CSV files.
+      - Specify the paths of the processed CSV files (e.g., transect_combined.csv).
-      - Run the cells to merge the data and save it in the desired format.
+      - Run the notebook cells to conduct analyses such as:
+        - Visualizing confidence score distributions.
+        - Performing statistical analyses (e.g., ANOVA).
+        - Generating heatmaps and correlation metrics.

-   4. **Conduct Data Analysis**:
+   4. **AI vs Human Observations Analysis**:

-    - Use this notebook to perform an in-depth analysis of the accuracy and reliability of bird species identification.
-This includes visualisations and statistical analyses such as ANOVA, species richness, and correlation metrics.
+    - Use this notebook to analyze the accuracy of bird species identification by comparing AI-detected species to human observations.
+This includes generating confusion matrices, calculating metrics such as sensitivity and specificity, and evaluating detection percentages.
+Additional analyses include species richness and correlation metrics.

     - Steps:
-      - Open the Data Analysis on Bird Song Identification Accuracy notebook.
+      - Open the AI vs Human Observations Analysis notebook.
       - Use the CSV data generated from the BirdNET Audio to CSV notebook.
-      - Run the cells to perform the analysis.
+      - Run the cells to generate confusion matrices, calculate performance metrics, and analyse species detection.